Denver-Devs/common-topics/channels/help-with-my-resume/general-rules-for-resumes.md

     - This may or may not be relevant depending on where you're at in your career.
 - Interests
     - Only do this if you're interesting.
 If you're not, leave it out... like I do...

+---

+### Recurring Recommendations by Community Members

+- Dont put your picture on your resume
+- Place contact info at the top
+- Consider your visual hierarchy
+- Clear visual noise
+- Use a non-standard font
+- White Space is Happy Space
+- Export to PDF for submission

 ### Sources